Meghan Markle & Prince Harry Host Daniel Martin At Frogmore Cottage

-Meghan Markle and Prince Harry may have just moved into their new home, Frogmore Cottage, in Windsor, but they have already had a houseguest, Duchess Meghan’s close friend and makeup artist, Daniel Martin, who made the trip from New York to London last week, sparking rumors that the royal baby was on the way.
+Meghan Markle and Prince Harry may have just moved into their new home, Frogmore Cottage, in Windsor, but they have already had a houseguest.
+Duchess Meghan’s close friend and makeup artist, Daniel Martin, made the trip from New York to London last week, sparking rumors that the royal baby was on the way.

-Marie Claire says that Martin hinted to fans on Instagram that he was headed to London for a visit.
+Marie Claire reports that Martin hinted to fans on Instagram that he was headed to London for a visit.
 Though he didn’t share any photos of Frogmore Cottage, he made it clear he was in Windsor by sharing a photo of a shopping center that is walking distance from Windsor Castle.
 He also cheekily shared a photo of Windsor Street with a caption that reads “hmm??”

-Martin is reportedly the creator of Duchess Meghan’s “no-makeup makeup look,” says Bride.
-He did Markle’s makeup for the big day, and was also a guest for the royal nuptials.
+Martin is reportedly the creator of Duchess Meghan’s “no-makeup makeup look,” according to Bride.
+He did Markle’s makeup for the big day and was also a guest for the royal nuptials.
 But like any close friend who would like to remain that way, Martin is not sharing any insider information, only hinting that he is in town with his friends, Meghan and Harry.

-On his way from New York to London, the friend of Duchess Meghan tagged himself on British Airlines in first class, says The Inquisitr.
+On his way from New York to London, the friend of Duchess Meghan tagged himself on British Airlines in first class, as reported by The Inquisitr.

 Meghan's royal wedding make-up artist, Daniel Martin, reveals his strangest beauty tricks that really work https://t.co/XNZXCcBtkS